fracter2/multiplayer-retro-game-raylib/README.txt

 It is a simple remake of Bomberman in Raylib/c++ with terrible gameplay but functioning multiplayer.
 The network code is implemented using UDP in a server / client configuration.

+Bombs explode in straight horizontal and vertical lines, even though there is no visual for it. bombs block movement.

 ---- HOW TO USE ----
 The server and client can (and should) be run in visual studio using the debugger.